curl/everything-curl/GUIDELINES.md

 ## Capitalization of words in section names

-We do not use that practise.
+We do not use that practice.
 Partially because our sections are not really "chapters" but also to make it a more informal feel.

 ## Avoid prepositions at the end of sentences